The ‘Barbie’ bonanza continues at the box office, ‘Oppenheimer’ holds the No. 2 spot

 Amid the frenzy, “Barbie” is already attracting a lot of repeat moviegoers.
 Goldstein estimates that 12% of sales are people going back with friends or family to see it again.

-“Post-pandemic, there’s no ceiling and there’s no floor,” said Goldstein.
-“The movies that miss, really miss big time and the movies that work really work big time.”
+“Post-pandemic, there’s no ceiling and there’s no floor,” Goldstein said.
+“The movies that miss really miss big time, and the movies that work really work big time.”

 Universal Pictures’ “Oppenheimer,” meanwhile, is performing more like a superhero movie than a three-hour film about scientists talking.